Theme park tips

 – small polar fleece blanket (lightweight but doesn’t breathe, so it holds body heat well)

-– cotton sarong (can be a baby carrier, sun shade, beach blanket, shoulder shawl, etc.)
+– cotton sarong (can be a baby carrier, sun shade, beach blanket, shoulder shawl, etc.) (also lightweight but it does breathe, so it can help keep you cool)

 – a backback (I love my Jansport backpack… it was hard to give up designer totes, but I’m very happy I did.)